smlower/knitting.archive/_posts/2024-12-01-Christmas.md

 The logical next step after [finishing the very first project](https://smlower.github.io/knitting.archive/2024/10/12/FirstHat/) is to make something for everyone.
 The more, the merrier / tis the season/ etc.

 The difficulty is defining *everyone* simply because I couldn't picture some people wearing knitwear.
-So the idea of making wearables *and* use-ables started.
-The first knit list was
+Plus most of my friends (+ Cole's family) live in Florida so giving them knitwear to keep warm would be useless at best and threatening at worst.
+So the first knit list was

 - Mom: hat <span>&#10003;</span>
 - Sylvia: headband thing